bevyengine/rfcs/rfcs/45-stageless.md

 In short, for any system or system set, you can:

-- define execution order relative to other systems or sets (e.g. "this system runs before A")
+- define its execution order relative to other systems or sets (e.g. "this system runs before A")
-- define conditions that must be true for it to run (e.g. "this system only runs if a player has full health")
+- define any conditions that must be true for it to run (e.g. "this system only runs if a player has full health")
-- define which set(s) it belongs to (which define common properties for everything underneath)
+- define which set(s) it belongs to (which define properties that affect all systems underneath)
-  - if left unspecified, the system or set will be added under a (configureable) default set
+  - if left unspecified, the system or set will be added under a default one (configureable)

 These properties are all additive.
 Adding another does not replace an existing one, and they cannot be removed.